-In 2014 a coral disease outbreak of unknown origin was found offshore of Miami-Dade County and has continued to spread harming more than 50 percent of the coral species present in the Florida Reef Tract, from Key West in Monroe County to the northernmost coral reefs in Martin County.
-This coral disease has become an epidemic that has caused near total mortality on the vulnerable species, including species listed under the Endangered Species Act and is an increasing threat to fragile ecosystems that support Florida's fisheries and protect our coasts.
+In 2014, a coral disease outbreak of unknown origin was found offshore of Miami-Dade County and has continued to spread through the entire Florida Reef Tract.
+With high rates of disease transmission and rapid mortality impacts, the disease has affected nearly 50 percent of Florida's reef-building coral species including five listed under the Endangered Species Act.
+This disease is an increasing threat to fragile ecosystems that support Florida's fisheries and protect our coasts.